Thrift Shopping Tips from a Vintage Treasure Hunter

 Emily Waldman‘s Austin house is full of treasures—vintage and antique gems she’s scoured from many different places.
 As a true treasure hunter, Goodwills and Craiglist prove to be fertile decor hunting ground for her, as well.
-Below, Emily shares some of her top tips for vintage treasure hunting.
+Below, in her own words, Emily shares some of her top tips for vintage treasure hunting.

 Don’t let them know how much you want it:

-At thrift shops I am happy to pay $3 for a vase, and most of the ones around these days benefit nonprofits.
-You just have to develop your sense of value, so that you always know what you’re paying is less than it’s probably worth.
+At thrift shops I am happy to pay $3 for a vase, since most thrift stores benefit nonprofits.
+You have to develop your own sense of value, so you know what you’re paying is less than it’s probably worth.

-On craigslist, I absolutely negotiate!
-I try to always keep it friendly though, and depending on how bad you want the piece, frame it as an option, not as an absolute.
-I never want to paint myself into a corner where I have to walk away from something I really want on principal!
-Also when it comes to Craigslist it’s good to do some research—I always try and buy things for less than I know I could resell them on there in case the item doesn’t work out for you or you change your mind.
+Also when it comes to Craigslist, it’s good to do some research—I always try to buy things for less than I know I could resell them in case the item doesn’t work out or I change my mind.
 That’s when it’s good to know your brands.

 How to zero in on the good stuff while on a hunt:

-What she likes to buy when she thrifts:
+What Emily likes to buy when she thrifts:

-Glassware and textiles, or prints when at thrift stores.
-I am not easily grossed out so it doesn’t bother me one bit that someone else might have slept with that blanket, or drank out of my amazing gunmetal champagne flutes previously.
+Glassware, textiles or prints.
+I am not easily grossed out so it doesn’t bother me one bit that someone else might have slept with that blanket, or drank out of that amazing gunmetal champagne flute.
 That’s what washing machines and dishwashers are for, right?!

-I always buy folding TV dinner tables, because they are the best all purpose table!
-Night stand, side table, whatever, and you can just fold up and store if your current iteration doesn’t require!
+I also always buy folding TV dinner tables, because they are the best all-purpose table!
+Nightstand, side table—whatever—and you can just fold up and store if your current home doesn’t need one!